 #diva – The mover number of the diva spot.

 /## – Chat commands for the outfit.

 P – No Physics.

 1-2 3-4 5-6 7-8 – Pairings for any couple interactions in the routine.

-I also put notecards in each folder to remind me of relevant RLV folders for the act as well as the outfit card for the act.
+I also put notecards in each folder to remind me of relevant RLV folders for the routine as well as the outfit card for the routine.
 I’ve put the # symbol in front of the name so they float to the top of the list.